 As a general rule, both goods and services are subject to the 13 per cent HST.
 However, the legislation contains many

 exceptions to the general rule.
 The Ministry of Revenue has published a guide below to help businesses and individuals

 No. Although the provincial sales tax for many goods and services has, in effect, been rolled into the HST, the Ministry of

 Revenue has retained the PST on some items, such as an eight per cent provincial sales tax on insurance premiums.

 Policies effective on or after July 1, 2010, do not attract the HST.
 Premiums for your professional liability insurance

-under the Law Society of Upper Canada's mandatory program and your firm's LAWPRO Excess policy continue to attract only the
+under the Law Society of Ontario's mandatory program and your firm's LAWPRO Excess policy continue to attract only the

 eight per cent PST.

 No. Whether or not you have paid your premiums in full or not is irrelevant, as insurance premiums will continue to attract only the eight per cent PST which you have already paid if you have paid your premiums in full.